huggingface/blog/accelerated-inference.md

 The first speedup you should get is already implemented for you for free directly within [transformers](https://github.com/huggingface/transformers).
-And it's enabled by using [pipelines](https://huggingface.co/transformers/main_classes/pipelines.html?highlight=pipelines) instead of coming up with your own code to run the inference.
+And it's enabled by using [pipelines](https://huggingface.co/transformers/main_classes/pipelines.html?highlight=pipelines) instead of rolling out your own code to run the inference.
 It works only for Seq2Seq models and generation models, but that encompasses the most popular models that we see used for inference. [gpt2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), [Bart](https://arxiv.org/abs/1910.13461), [Pegasus](https://arxiv.org/abs/1912.08777), [t5](https://arxiv.org/abs/1910.10683), [gpt3](https://arxiv.org/abs/2005.14165) etc...
 It's also currently implemented only for [pytorch](https://pytorch.org/)